0xjeffmann/Main/README.md

-I like learning new things, has a profound interest in technology and a dedication to improving.
-An professional seeking an IT/Cybersecurity position to apply my skills in network security, security policy, and organizational risk management.
-I recently completed the Google Cybersecurity Certificate program.
-Extensive knowledge in customer success, marketing & sales, critical thinking & analysis, and operations and systems.
-Possesses effective communications skills with the ability to multitask.
-Humble & honest, someone that can manage through ambiguities and complexities.
+I am a dedicated professional with an interest in technology and a commitment to continuous learning and improvement.
+Recently completed the Google Cybersecurity Certificate program, along with certifications in Blockchain Basics and currently in progress of completing Solidity Smart Contract Fundamentals.
+I am seeking a position in IT/Cybersecurity or Blockchain to apply my skills in network security, security policy, blockchain development, and organizational risk management.
+With extensive knowledge in customer success, marketing & sales, critical thinking & analysis, and operations and systems, I bring effective communication skills and the ability to multitask.
+Humble and honest, I can adeptly manage through ambiguities and complexities.

 ## Objective

-I'm currently seeking to transition into the cybersecurity industry, leveraging my diverse background and transferable skills gained from a successful career in real estate and military experience.
-My strengths include effective communication, adaptability, collaboration, attention to detail and problem-solving.
-I have a proven track record of success with the ability of interacting with professionals at all levels and am eager to apply these skills in a cybersecurity role.
+I am currently seeking to transition into the cybersecurity and blockchain industries, leveraging my diverse background and recent certifications in Cybersecurity, Blockchain Basics, and Solidity Smart Contract Development (in progress).
+My strengths in effective communication, adaptability, collaboration, attention to detail, and problem-solving, combined with a proven track record of success in interacting with professionals at all levels, position me well to contribute to roles in these emerging fields.
+I am eager to apply my skills and technical knowledge to securing digital assets and developing innovative blockchain solutions.

-## Skills & Projects
+## Skills & Projects - Cybersecurity
 Currently working on these projectsto help build foundational skills.
 Created SOPs to use as a guide and made them public for others to learn from and/or for others to teach me.

 | Skill                                         | Associated Project         |